twillis/webobtoolkit/README.md

 just as if they were running on a web server.
 This can provide a way for you to unit test your application without the web server overhead.

+As you can see from the example below, all you need to do is construct a client pipeline around your wsgi application.
+A client pipeline is merely wsgi middleware that handles things that an HTTP client would need to handle like cookies and gzip responses.

 ```python
 """
 getting a response from a wsgi application